whf839/xbmc-addons/plugins/programs/SVN Repo Installer/resources/readme.txt

  1) From XBMC Home Screen choose "Programs"   (you may need to first enable this in your chosen XBMC skin)
  2) Select "Program Plugins"
  3) Select "SVN Repo Installer"
-    Plugin will run and present you with is root categories:
+    Plugin will run and present you with its root categories:

 To Browse and Install an Addon:
- 1) Select any of the "Browse ... " options
+ 1) Select any of the Repositories
     XBMC-ADDONS Contains both Plugins and Scripts
     XBMC-SCRIPTING Contains just scripts

  2) Select Addon
  3) Select INSTALL
+ 4) Context menu to view readme(if available) or changelog

 To Check For Updates:
   1) Select "Check For Updates"